AlaaNaser95/payment_package/readme.md

 **Fawry Gateway**

 Fawry has different structure, the payment is validated asynchronously.
 You need to set postURL where you will get notified once the payment is completed.
 No need to set redirectURL.
+Once the payment is executed, the post url provided will be requested by Tap, You need to call *isPayementExecuted()* method to validate payment and check the payment status.

 **Methods**